-The Manager, acting on behalf of the Fund, may borrow for the purpose of meeting any payment properly to be made out of the Fund.
+The Fund may, subject to the Trustee's consent, borrow for the purpose of meeting any payment properly to be made out of the Fund.
 The borrowing shall not exceed 10% of the Net Asset Value of the Scheme Property.
+Cash awaiting investment may be deposited with a deposit taker approved by the Trustee or in The CBF Church of England Deposit Fund.

-6.2 Breach of Investment Limits
+6.2 Breach of Investment Limits of the Fund

-A breach of any of these limits does not prevent the exercise of rights conferred by investments held by the Fund if the consent of the Trustee is obtained but, in the event of a breach, the Manager must then take such steps as are necessary to restore compliance with the investment limits within a reasonable period of time.
-The power to invest in direct property is among the wide investment powers of the Fund.
+A breach of any of these limits does not prevent the exercise of rights conferred by investments held by the Fund if the consent of the Trustee is obtained but, in the event of a breach, the Manager (or Sub-Investment Manager) must then take such steps as are necessary to restore compliance with the investment limits within a reasonable period of time.